argosatcore/Deb_Dots/README.md

 ## Bootstrap

-The following steps assume that you are on a running Debian Stable or Debian Sid system.
-If you are running any Linux distribution other than Debian (this also includes Debian-based distributions), **make sure to double-check that the packages listed in the bootstrapping script are alvailable in your distribution's repositories, otherwise, the script _will_ fail**.
-It is **your responsibility to read the script** in order to know which subset of packages and/or other commands will be triggered if you accept or decline any of them. **_Never_** run a random script found on the internet without actually reading -and hopefully- understanding what it does.
+The script assumes you are on a Debian Stable or Debian Sid system and has not been tested on other distributions.
+Depending on your distribution, the packages listed in the script may not be available or have a different name, modify the script accordingly.
+Otherwise, it is very likely to fail.

-1. Use`wget` to download and run the bootstrapping script called `debstrap.sh`, which is located inside the `Debstrap` directory within this repository:
+1. Use`wget` to download and run the bootstrapping script called `debstrap.sh`, which is located inside the `Debstrap` directory within this repository.

-        sudo apt install wget

         wget https://raw.githubusercontent.com/argosatcore/Deb_Dots/main/Debstrap/debstrap.sh

-2. Deploy `debstrap.sh`:
+2. Deploy `debstrap.sh.`To customize your bootstrap installation, answer debstrap.sh's questions at your discretion.
+There are twelve questions total, which can be found at the final section of the script, titled "Debstrap Options".

         ./debstrap.sh

-To customize your bootstrap installation, answer debstrap.sh's questions at your discretion.
-There are twelve questions total, which can be found at the final section of the script, titled "Debstrap Options" .

 3. Profit: